native-rust-lib/native-rust-lib.github.io/src/setup.md

-# Setup
+# Setup 🏗️

+## The Rust Toolchain

+You will need the standard Rust toolchain, including `rustup`, `rustc`, and `cargo`.

+[Follow these instructions to install the Rust toolchain.][1]

+## Setting up the project

 Let's get started and create our project.
-We will not use `cargo new --lib` yet; instead, we will make an empty directory and initialize git.
+We will not use `cargo new --lib` yet;
+instead, we will make an empty directory and initialize git.

 ```bash
 mkdir exa-lib